SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

          private func someMethod() {}
       }
    ---
-   -> internal class B : A {
+   -> internal class B: A {
          override internal func someMethod() {}
       }

-It is even valid for a subclass member to call a superclass member with lower access permissions than itself, as long as the access control level restrictions are not broken:
+It is even valid for a subclass member to call a superclass member with lower access permissions than itself, as long as the call to the superclass's member takes place within an allowed access level context
+(i.e. within the same source file for a superclass private member call, or within the same module for a superclass internal member call):

 .. testcode:: subclassingWithCall